 Lethal temperature is the temperature at which all body movements cease because of death.

 Thermal Tolerance of Dragonfly Nymphs.
 II.
 Comparison of Nymphs from Control and Thermally Altered Environments.
 Physiological Zoology.
 C. T. Garten, Jr. and J. B. Gentry Vol. 49, No. 2 (Apr., 1976), pp. 206-213 (8 pages)

 As we can see the result of the study is different from the results of the hobby-aquarist.
-You need to set the temperature in your aquarium to 38 – 43 degree C (~100-109 F) to get at least critical thermal maximum.
+You need to set the temperature in your aquarium to 38 – 43 degrees C (~100-109 F) to get at least a critical thermal maximum.

 In any case, unless you have Sulawesi shrimp even 83F (~28,5C) will be very dangerous for your neocaridina and caridina shrimp.

 Sudden Drop of Water Temperature